pygmystack/pygmy/docs/usage.md

 Call the `addkey` command with the **absolute** path to the key you would like to add.
 In case this they is passphrase protected, it will ask for your passphrase.

-    pygmy addkey /Users/amazeeio/.ssh/my_other_key
+    pygmy-go addkey /Users/amazeeio/.ssh/my_other_key

     Enter passphrase for /Users/amazeeio/.ssh/my_other_key:
     Identity added: /Users/amazeeio/.ssh/my_other_key (/Users/amazeeio/.ssh/my_other_key)

 ## Checking the status

-Run `pygmy status` and `pygmy` will tell you how it feels right now and which ssh-keys it currently has in it's stomach:
+Run `pygmy-go status` and `pygmy-go` will tell you how it feels right now and which ssh-keys it currently has in it's stomach:

-    pygmy status
+    pygmy-go status

     [*] amazeeio-ssh-agent: Running as container amazeeio-ssh-agent
     [*] mailhog.docker.amazee.io: Running as container mailhog.docker.amazee.io